Back to Basics

-When considering starting therapy it is important to consider which therapy approach is right for you.
-There is a myriad of information and advice at our fingertips nowadays and it can be overwhelming to know where to start when it comes to choosing the right one.
-Below I have outlined 4 key approaches, which I hope are insightful and useful when it comes to making your decision.
+Considering starting Basingstoke counselling services?
+It is important to consider which therapy approach is right for you.
+There is a great deal of information and advice at our fingertips.
+This can be overwhelming to know where to start.
+Our guide will help you decide on the right therapy for you.

 The person-centred therapist will explore with you your reasons for seeking therapy, feelings, behaviour and worldview.
 Through providing unconditional positive regard, congruence and empathic understanding a trustworthy relationship is formed.
 The goal is for the client to develop a greater level of self-awareness, discovery of their own abilities and lead to a greater level of independence to cope with current and future difficulties.